 I currently keep the

-vmadm scripts and setup shell scripts for each zones in a Git repo.
+vmadm scripts and setup shell scripts for each zone in a Git repo.

-Someday I plan to use a proper configuration managment system, but this works well enough for now.
+Someday I plan to use a proper configuration management system, but this works well enough for now.

 - dns: runs

-- fs: runs smaba so windows clients can access files
+- fs: runs Samba so windows clients can access files

 - dkp: runs my DKP website, using ASP.NET Core on LX